cosmos/cosmos/README.md

 ### Initial Gnut Distribution and Issuance

-The initial distribution of gnut tokens and validators on Genesis will be composed of a list of publicly identifiable validators who have already contributed toward cryptocurrency, blockchain, and distributed systems research and praxis, including research groups, nonprofit foundations, and exchanges.
+The initial distribution of gnut tokens and validators on Genesis will go to the genesis-validators, the GnuClear foundation, GnuClear supporters, and a bounty pool.

-These genesis validators will be incentivized to continue validating, by virtue of a vesting schedule.
-All of the initial bonded gnuts of the validators on genesis day will vest on a block-by-block basis over a period of 4 years.
-Unvested gnuts can be used to the full extent for voting, but disappears after unbonding.
-It follows that gnuts cannot be transferred until vested.
-There will be a total of 67 total validator spots with 200,000 vesting gnuts each, where each validating entity may be allocated one or more validator spots.
+#### Genesis Validators

+Of the 100 genesis validator spots, 50 of them will be occupied by distinct genesis validators around the globe.
+Each gensesis-validator will have 200,000 vesting gnuts, and will begin as active validators.
+Vesting gnuts are gnuts with the restriction that they cannot be transferred.
+Vesting gnuts will vest at every block over a period of 4 years.
+Unvested gnuts can be used to the full extent for voting.

+#### GnuClear Foundation

+The GnuClear foundation is an external entity that is hired to develop the GnuClear network.
+Gnut holders can vote to change the foundation by changing the `GnuClearFoundationAddress` parameter.
+This foundation shall have 1,200,000 gnuts vesting over a period of 4 years, and can be used to the full extent for voting.

+#### GnuClear Supporters

+At genesis, another 1,200,000 (fully vested) gnuts will be distributed to the early supporters of GnuClear.
+These gnuts, like any other, will incur the decay penalty unless bonded or delegated, and the absenteeism penalty unless actively engaged in voting on proposals.

+#### Bounty Pool

+At genesis, 1,000,000 gnuts will be under the control of the GnuClear foundation in order to reward and incentivize contributions from outside the GnuClear foundation.
+Some may be allotted or rewarded even before genesis day.
+The GnuClear foundation has the obligation to transparently publish the usage of these the reward bounty gnuts.
+If the GnuClear foundation does not perform its duty, it is the job of the gnut holders to change the `GnuClearFoundationAddress`.

+#### Ethereum Issuance

-In addition to the 67 * 200,000 vesting gnuts by the genesis validators, there will also be 21,474 gnuts that are issued through Bitcoin every week for 52\*6 weeks.
-Bitcoin accounts that send bitcoins to either the `GnuClearBurnAddress` or `GnuClearFoundationAddress` will receive the 21474 gnuts in proportion to the amount of bitcoins burned or donated.
+In addition to the 13,400,000 preallotted gnuts as described above, there will also be will also be 21,474 gnuts that are issued through Ethereum every week for 52\*6 weeks.
+Ethereum accounts that send ether to either the `GnuClearBurnAddress` or `GnuClearDonationAddress` will receive the 21474 gnuts in proportion to the amount of bitcoins burned or donated.
+With such a recurring donation system, it should be noted that the receiver may recycle the funds to receive more than its fair share of gnuts through this issuance system.
+Thus, as in the bounty pool, the GnuClear foundation has the obligation to transparenty publish the usage of the donated ether.

 ### Limitations on the Number of Validators